 Overnight: Victoria Falls

 Victoria Falls - Hwange National Park.
 Today we head to Zimbabwe’s largest and best-known park, Hwange National Park.
 In the early 19th century, it was the royal hunting grounds of the Ndebele warrior-king Mzilikazi.
-Spanning across 14,600 square kilometres, Hwange is known for its population of African wild dogs and over 100 mammal species including Africa’s Big Five and abundant bird species.
+Spanning across 14,600 square kilometers, Hwange is known for its population of African wild dogs and over 100 mammal species including Africa’s Big Five and abundant bird species.
 In the afternoon, we take a guided open vehicle game drive with the hope to spot some of the park's wildlife before returning to camp the night.

 Overnight: Hwange National Park | Breakfast, Lunch, Dinner